 The Handstand is an iconic and timeless display of strength, balance and flexibility.
 Not only does it strengthen your upper body, but it enhances your overall athleticism and proprioception (body awareness).
-Last, but not least, it makes training FUN (a commonly overlooked component of training).
+And, perhaps most importantly, it makes training FUN!

 The challenge of hand balancing is a very rewarding process that I would recommend to anyone.
 Just like riding a bike, once you get it, the skills will last a lifetime.